CYBERBULL123/OxScanner/README.md

 # OxScanner 🚀

-**OxScanner** is a cutting-edge cybersecurity tool, part of the **OxSuite**, built with Python and Streamlit.
-It offers a suite of functionalities including scanning, sniffing, and server setup for security analysis and network troubleshooting.
-This open-source project is designed for cybersecurity professionals, developers, and enthusiasts, empowering them to enhance their network security skills.
+**OxScanner** is a powerful cybersecurity tool, part of the **OxSuite**, built using Python and Streamlit.
+It offers a comprehensive suite of functionalities for network security analysis, including scanning, sniffing, and server setup.
+Designed for cybersecurity professionals, developers, and enthusiasts, OxScanner empowers users to enhance their network security expertise and test systems against a range of attacks.

 <p align="center">
   <img src="ui/imgs/1.png" alt="OxScanner Banner" width="600"/>
 </p>

+---

 ## Table of Contents 📚